gpratte/texastoc-v2-react-redux/README.md

 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-50-season-payouts
+Show the season payouts after the season standings.

 ## step-49-spinner-waiting-for-login
 Change the word "Login" on the login button to a spinner while waiting for api call to finish.

 Since the Heroku server can take a while to be provisioned it was apparent that some visual was needed that the login call was made but waiting for the server to respond.

 Also beefed up the call to get the UI version from the server.